Masks required during in-person care

 You can also use the myHP app to make appointments, find doctors and clinics covered by your insurance plan, review test results and much more.
 Download the myHP app on the Google Play Store or the Apple App Store.

-The cost of the COVID-19 lab test is $200 ($132 for the test and $68 for the collection).
-However, most people will not pay for testing out of pocket.
+The cost of testing is $200 ($132 for the test, plus $68 for the collection).
+However, most people won’t pay for testing and collection out of pocket.

 New government relief plans require all health plans to cover COVID-19 testing and related services with no patient cost sharing.
 “No patient cost sharing” means that you won’t pay out-of-pocket costs for any part of COVID-19 testing.